This post may contain affiliate links. Please read our disclosure policy.

 • 1 tablespoon freshly squeezed lemon juice

-• ¼ cup thinly sliced basil leaves for serving
+• 1/4 cup thinly sliced basil leaves, to garnish

 Instructions